HanaBenami/RT/readme.md

 ## Online demo
 :link: [https://hana2019.herokuapp.com/](https://hana2019.herokuapp.com/)
-(It might takes two minutes to load the application for the first time since the application is sleeping if there is no traffic for 30 minutes)
+(It might take a minute to load the application for the first time, since the application is sleeping if there is no traffic for 30 minutes)

 ## License
 :copyright: Hana Ben-Ami